joanna-hugo/final_creative/tutorials/lesson5.md

 In our case, we have the server put the JWT in a cookie.
 This way, the browser will always send the server the cookie, and it can use this
 JWT to prove that the user has logged in.

-To use cookies, we need to setup the cookie parsing middleware in `server/server.js`:
+To use cookies, we need to setup the cookie parsing middleware in `server/server.js`.
+You should already have this code in your "server.js" file, but now you know what it is doing.

 ```
 var cookieParser = require("cookie-parser");